-By the end of term 1, pupils in year 8 should be able to: By the end of term 2, pupils in year 8 should be able to: describe the concept of freedom; • describe a range of ethical theories; • explain Christian beliefs about freedom; explain how religious believers make moral choices; evaluate the advantages and disadvantages of freedom. • evaluate a range of ethical theories.
+By the end of term 1, pupils in year 8 should be able to: By the end of term 2, pupils in year 8 should be able to: By the end of term 3, pupils in year 8 should be able to: describe the concept of freedom; • describe a range of ethical theories; describe a range of ethical theories; explain Christian beliefs about freedom; explain the advantages. explain how religious believers make moral choices; explain how ethical theories can help with moral decision-making; evaluate the advantages and disadvantages of freedom. evaluate a range of ethical theories. evaluate a range of ethical theories.